Visit and stay in Paris and its region: the traveller's kit

 - Many lines do not run on Sundays and public holidays.

-To find out more, go to the Timetable section of our website or app, select the bus line of your choice and check the timetables for your future trip!
+To find out more, go to the Timetable section of our website or app, select the line of your choice and check the timetables for your future trip.

-When the metros, RER and daytime buses no longer run, you have an alternative!
-Take the night bus network!
-These buses run from approximately 0:30 a.m. to 5:30 a.m.
+When the metros, RER and daytime buses no longer run, you have an alternative: take the night bus network!
+These buses run from approximately 00:30 to 5:30 in the morning.

 - The night bus network is structured around five major transfer stations : Châtelet, Montparnasse, Gare de l'Est, Gare Saint-Lazare, Gare de Lyon.
 All RER stations are also served by the night bus network.